Science, Agriculture - Food

 2 credits

-• Internship preparation and professional integration
+• Preparation for internships and professional integration

 2 credits

-• Molecular microbial ecology 1
+• Molecular Microbial Ecology 1

 3 credits